Man United’s Mourinho Explains Decision Not To Debut Tahith Chong In Juventus Game

-Manchester United’s coach, Jose Mourinho, explained some of the tactical decisions that he made during the game against Juventus.
+Manchester United’s coach Jose Mourinho explained some of the tactical decisions that he made during the game against Juventus.
 One of the questions fans wanted answered was the coach’s decision not to substitute Tahith Chong even when United needed an equalizing goal against the soccer giants.

 Talk Sport confirmed that some Man United fans were shedding “tears of joy” after the news broke that 18-year-old Tahith Chong was included in the squad against Juventus.
 The Dutch teenager is widely regarded as a future star because of his unusual style.
 The winger is left-footed but plays from the right which is a huge advantage in a right-foot dominated sport, and he has a keen eye for possible goals.
 But Chong did not debut at Old Trafford during the Group H match against Juventus on Tuesday evening.

 Mourinho had plenty of options on the bench but did not make any substitutions during the match.
 Manchester Evening News reports that he had the likes of Ander Herrera, Fed, Andreas Pereira, and Chong at his disposal.
-However, Chong was his only attacking option but he didn’t feel that the young player had enough experience to face the likes of a Juventus squad who was in top form and rearing to win.
+However, Chong was his only attacking option, but he didn’t feel that the young player had enough experience to face the likes of a Juventus squad who was in top form and raring to win.

 The boss has explained why he didn't make any substitutions in last night's game. #MUFC